shopgate/retail-red-docs/markdown/guides/integrations/webhook/available-webhooks.md

 ### fulfillmentOrderUpdated

 Triggers on any update of a fulfillment order.
+Includes changes on a lineItem level, for example status and product quantity changes.

 ```json
 {